 And remember, it is either St Patrick’s Day or Paddy’s Day, never Patty’s Day!

-The “Troubles” – Avoid talking about what is commonly known as the “Troubles”, the Northern Ireland conflict that occurred from 1969 to 1999, unless you prepared for the can of worms you will open.
-This goes for in the Republic as well as Northern Ireland.
-It is just not worth it no matter how well educated about the subject you are.
+The “Troubles” – Avoid talking about what is commonly known as the “Troubles”, the Northern Ireland conflict that occurred from 1969 to 1999, unless you are prepared for the can of worms you will open.
+This goes for the Republic as well as Northern Ireland.
+It is just not worth it no matter how well-educated about the subject you are.